zelanko/sql-docs.pt-br/docs/t-sql/statements/create-external-data-source-transact-sql.md

 ## <a name="permissions"></a>Permissões

-Requer a permissão CONTROL no banco de dados no SQL Data Warehouse.
+Exige a permissão CONTROL no banco de dados.

 ## <a name="locking"></a>Bloqueio

 Coloca um bloqueio compartilhado no objeto EXTERNAL DATA SOURCE.

 ## <a name="security"></a>Segurança